-Insofar as its inhabitants were stripped of every political status and wholly reduced to bare life, the camp is also the most absolute biopolitical space ever to have been realized, in which power confronts nothing but pure life, without any mediation.
-This is why the camp is the very paradigm of political space at the point at which politics becomes biopolitics and homo sacer [a person who, under Roman law, can be banned and may be killed by anybody, but may not be sacrificed in a religious ritual] is virtually confused with the citizen.
+Insofar as its inhabitants were stripped of every political status and wholly reduced to bare life, the camp is also the most absolute bio-political space ever to have been realised, in which power confronts nothing but pure life, without any mediation.
+This is why the camp is the very paradigm of political space, at the point at which politics becomes biopolitics and homo sacer [a person who, under Roman law, can be banned and may be killed by anybody, but may not be sacrificed in a religious ritual] is virtually confused with the citizen.

 The spectre of the camp lurks behind all sovereign power and, left unchecked, it comes to the fore and dictates the way in which subjects are ruled.
 The state of exception, in other words, is no longer exceptional – it’s just the norm.

 But these lockdowns are exceptional and people’s willingness to accept them is not, as Agamben suggests, tantamount to normalisation.
 In fact, we are experiencing a reversion to much older, cruder forms of control.
 In Discipline and Punish, Michel Foucault argues that the ‘plague as a form, at once real and imaginary, of disorder had as its medical and political correlative discipline’.
 But modern forms of discipline have been refined to the point where these draconian measures are not only no longer required, but counterproductive.